daxter-army/react-hooks-cheatsheet/README.md

     return longestName
   }
-  // Now if we update toggle, you know the whole component renders and this getLongestName is also trigerred, although it's input remains the same
+  // Now if we update toggle, you know the whole component renders,
+  // and this getLongestName is also trigerred, although it's input remains the same
   // Therefore useMemo, only triggers function, if it is needed to

   // useMemo takes 2 arguments, function and dependency array list